T-Damer/myPortfolio/README.md

 ## Available Scripts

 - `yarn start` — runs the app in the development mode
-- `yarn build` — builds the app for production to the `docs` folder
+- `yarn build` — builds the app for production to the `build` folder

 ## Figma source project